The NERSC Allocation Request Form (ERCAP)

 - DOE Production: for production-ready projects, including SciDAC projects, awarded by DOE

-- Startup: for PIs who wish to investigate using NERSC resources for new projects
+- Startup: for PIs who wish to investigate using small amounts of NERSC resources for new projects

-- Education: if the project is for classroom teaching
+- Education: only if the project is for classroom teaching

 All NERSC projects have accounts on the mass storage system, HPSS.
 The storage accounting units are SRUs (Storage Resource Units).
-A SRU Calculator can help you estimate your SRU requirements.
+A SRU Calculator is available to compute your estimated HPSS Storage Resource Units (click on the "Show SRU Calculator" link).
 See HPSS Charging.

 Existing PDSF repos are listed on the PDSF tab.
 Select the box(es) in the Renew? column for each PDSF repo you want renewed for the next allocation year.
 Then click the black arrow to renew them.